meltyness/ratchet/README.md

 Failure modes:
 - If users are duplicated in multiple policies, they will inherit the last-defined policy.
-- If any policy is not completed, no policy update will take place.
+- If any policy is not completed, or invalid, then no policy update will take place.
+ - To include invalid usernames, misplaced field symbols, unknown field symbols, not enough commas.
+- So in short, during updates and init if an invalid policy is provided, the last valid policy provided with remain in place.

 `POLICY_ACE` := `PRECEDENCE`,`POLICY_OUTCOME`,`CRITERIA`,`BLANK/RESERVED`,`TEXT_DATA`